zBritva/PowerBI-visuals-docs/Capabilities/AdvancedEditMode.md

-#Advanced Edit Mode
+#Advanced Edit Mode Support

-A visual can declare its support of Advanced Edit Mode.
+Visuals that require advanced UI controls can declare support of Advanced Edit Mode.
+These controls should be visible only while authoring a report, and not while viewing it.
+The visual can use the EditMode flag to determine whether or not it should display such UI controls.

-By default, the visual do not support Advanced Edit Mode.
+By default, the visual does not support Advanced Edit Mode.
-If a different behavior is required, it should be explicitly stated in the visual capabilities, by setting the AdvancedEditModeSupport capability.
+If a different behavior is required, it should be explicitly stated in the visual's `capabilities.json` file, by setting the `advancedEditModeSupport` property.

-The possible values of AdvancedEditModeSupport are:
+The possible values are:

 - 0 - NotSupported